MelloSec/BlastBox-II/README.md

 ## Private test machines on the fly.
 Run scripts, click links, go nuts.

 ### Overview
-Provide a Name, -windows10 or -server2022, admin username (and optionally password) and whether to -deploy or -destroy.
+Provide a VM name and an image with an admin credentials and whether to -deploy or -destroy.

+Supported images:

+Windows 7, 10, 11, 11 with Office Pre-installed

+Windows Server 2008R2, 2012R2, 2016, 2019 and 2022

+Ubuntu Server 18.04

 If the legacy AzureRM module is installed, it will be removed as it cannot exist side-by-side with the new Az module.